Below we present an overview of how our company has dealt with the entry of the General Data Protection Regulation.

-The focus of your marketing activities, digital and non-digital, must be on your consumers.
+The focus of your marketing activities, digital and otherwise, must be on your consumers.

-Thanks to Adabra's advanced segmentation, you will be able to use demographic, past and present behavior characteristics and understand where users are in the Customer Lifecycle, tracking their behavior both online and offline.
+Thanks to Adabra's advanced segmentation, you will be able to use demographic, past and present behavioural characteristics and understand the stage users are in within the Customer Lifecycle, tracking their behaviour both online and offline.

-These dynamic segments, updated in real time, will allow you to get to know your users better, building dedicated experiences for them.
+These dynamic segments, updated in real time, will allow you to better understand your users, building dedicated experiences for them.

 The GDPR gives users ("interested parties"), whose data are processed, a new set of possibilities.
 One of the most important is the "right to be forgotten", i.e. the possibility for data subjects to have their data, even if collected with their consent, completely deleted.

 The law applies to data stored in both digital and paper form, as well as all backups of such data.
 To make this right effective, Adabra has confirmed the "Opt Out" button, also adjusting standard data storage durations.

 The GDPR also introduces the right to data portability, allowing our customers and their users to request personal data about them in a structured, commonly used and electronically readable format and also to request its transfer, for example to another company if their contracts are transferred.The right to data portability applies to the processing:- based on marketing consent - carried out automaticallyThe right to request the transmission of data to another data controller exists only if the operation is technologically feasible, therefore it is necessary that, for example, the two systems involved, (transmitter and receiver) are compatible.
 Our Adabra platform is already compliant in this respect, and therefore our customers can easily transfer all contacts to external systems in the form that will be more convenient for them: in the form of files or via API.